acteng/inspectorate_tools/manuals/route-check.md

 before moving on.
 If you don’t have some of this information, you can contact the relevant member of ATE’s Regional Management team for it.

-3.4 The fields in the first table in the Summary of Scheme tab are as follows:
+3.4 The fields in the first table in the Summary of Scheme section are as follows:

 - Date of Design Review is for the date (or dates) over which the design review took place.